Have you suffered from a car accident in Kansas City?

 These are just a few of the steps you should take to protect your rights after a car accident in Kansas or Missouri.
 You should make sure to review our top 10 ways to maximize your injury claim in Kansas and Missouri.
 For more information, please download a free copy of our car accident attorney's book, Crash Course, which includes the 9 mistakes that can wreck your injury claim.

 You can also contact our car accident law firm in Kansas City by calling (816) 203-0143 or by filling out a form below.
-Contacting us is FREE and confidential, and there is no obligation to hire us to represent you.
-We would be happy to hear any concerns and try to help you.
+Contacting us is free and confidential, and there is no obligation to hire us to represent you.
+We would be happy to hear your concerns and try to help you.